Dragonslayer (1981 film): Critical response

 Tim Pulleine of the Monthly Film Bulletin criticized the film's lack of narrative drive and clarity to supplement the special effects.
 Upon the film's first television broadcast, Gannett News Service columnist Mike Hughes called the story "slight" and "slow-paced", but admired a "lyrical beauty to the setting and mood".
 Nonetheless, he warned: "In movie theaters, that came across wonderfully; on a little TV screen, this may be strictly for specialized tastes."

 Alex Keneas of Newsday criticized the focus on superstition, and for being "bereft of any sense of medieval time, place and society".

-Larry DiTillio reviewed Dragonslayer for Different Worlds magazine and stated that "Much imagination went into the re-creation of this world and fans will revel in it when they see it."
+Larry DiTillio reviewed Dragonslayer for Different Worlds magazine and stated, "Much imagination went into the recreation of this world and fans will revel in it when they see it."

-Christopher John reviewed Dragonslayer in Ares Magazine and commented that "Though the dialogue is occasionally stiff, there is a believable reality.
+Christopher John reviewed Dragonslayer in Ares magazine and commented, "Though the dialogue is occasionally stiff, there is a believable reality.
 When the people and setting of a fantasy are as carefully wrought as they are here, it is easy to get an audience to accept as small and wonderful a thing as a dragon."

+C. J. Henderson reviewed Dragonslayer for Pegasus magazine and stated that "So, what happened?
+Basically, special effects aside, it was a terrible film.
+The acting (outside of Ralph Richardson) was pedestrian, the story was skimpy and fairly bothersome, and the characters did not come across as fully real.
+The third century was not the time of women's lib.
+When the best performance in a film is given by the technical staff and not the actors, the film is usually in trouble."

+Dirk Libbey of CinemaBlend describes that Dragonslayer "tends to get overlooked.
+Even if you do remember it, there's a decent chance you had no idea it was technically a Disney movie, as it was a far cry from their normal output in the early '80s and thus the Disney name was largely left off the film."